chanuxpeiris-design/Chanul-Peiris/README.md

 **Product Developer | Systems Builder | B.Sc.
 Mechanical Engineering @ HAW Hamburg**

 I am a software developer and product builder focused on scalable architectures and system design.
-I specialize in bridging the gap between complex business logic—like B2B logistics and fintech frameworks—and clean, user-centric applications.
+I specialize in bridging the gap between complex business logic: like B2B logistics and fintech frameworks and clean, user-centric applications.

 Currently based in Hamburg, Germany, and actively looking for **Werkstudent** opportunities in Software Engineering or Product Development.